 Planting basil is not difficult at all, you just need to keep in mind that they need to be fully exposed under the sun, and they also need regular watering.
 Apart from that, they do not need much else.

-How does basil work though?
-Well, they are actually very toxic to mosquito larvae, so they will never go near it.
-They have a very strong scent that keeps pests at bay, so, you should definitely plant some basil if you have the opportunity.
+They are actually very toxic to mosquito larvae, so they will never go near it.
+They have a very strong scent that helps in repelling pests (squash bugs, aphids, and tomato worms) at bay, so, you should definitely plant some basil if you have the opportunity.

 Lastly, they do not require much space either, so even if you are living in an apartment, you can still have some fresh basil plants inside your home.